NielsKlo/Zoo/README.md

 **Installation:**

-- Run "cargo build" in the nklootwijk_zoo directory.
+- Run `cargo build` in the nklootwijk_zoo directory.

-- Run "npm install" in the client directory.
+- Run `npm install` in the client directory.

 This will likely take a few minutes.